pharo-contributions/OSSubprocess/README.md

 * Available shell scripts that you want to execute.
 * Convinience when you don't need to have full control.

 Quite some of that list can easily be done without the need of a shell, as already explained.
 But some of them, still need the shell.
-To avoid having to invoke a shell as seen in XXX, we provide the methods `#shellCommand:` and `#shell:command:`.
+To avoid having to invoke a shell as seen in [Variables are not expanded](#variables-are-not-expanded), we provide the methods `#shellCommand:` and `#shell:command:`.
 Example:

 ```Smalltalk
 OSSUnixSubprocess new